logo

 Only persons who hold a Radiologic Technologist (RT) license issued by the Massachusetts Radiation Control Program (RCP) may work as radiographers in the state.
 To qualify for an RT license, applicants must:

-1. Complete at least an associate’s degree in radiologic technology.
+1. Complete at least an associate’s degree in a radiologic technology modality.
 The program should meet RCP requirements and have an emphasis in the diagnostic technology that the applicant wishes to practice.

 2. Pass the appropriate credentialing exam.
 Applicants must have successfully passed either the ARRT exam or the Nuclear Medicine Technologists Certification Board (NMTCB) exam.